ArfanAnulal/ScreenTimeoutTile/README.md

 * **Normal Mode:** Sets system screen off timeout to 30000 ms (30 seconds).
 * **Infinite Mode:** Sets timeout to Int.MAX_VALUE (~24 days).
     * *Why?* Many modern Android skins (like Funtouch OS) ignore the traditional -1 value for "Never".
 Using Int.MAX_VALUE forces the system to stay awake effectively forever.

+## 📝 Note

+If you need more timer options do raise an issue

 ## 📄 License